UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 {% include figure.html file="/imgs/ascii-1.png" description="Figure 1: Terminals don't come with video games." width="60%"%}

 You can't show an image in terminal.
-You can only show fixed-size characters.
-However, even with that limitation, you can still make some beautiful ASCII art
+You can only show fixed-size characters, and if you're lucky, you can show text in at most 256 colors.
+However, even with those limitation, people who are into it can still make some beautiful [ASCII art](https://www.asciiart.eu)

 {% include mailchimp.html source="ascii1" %}